Help with health costs

 If you have an ongoing physical disability that prevents you from leaving home without help from someone else, you’ll get free prescriptions.

 You can apply with an exemption form FP92A, which you can get from your doctor, pharmacist or hospital.
 The FP92A form provides exemption for a long list of conditions including epilepsy, diabetes or people who are receiving cancer treatment.

 The NHS Low Income Scheme

-The NHS Low Income Scheme gives income-related help with health costs for people who aren’t automatically exempt from health service charges, but who are on a low income.
+This scheme helps with health costs for people who aren’t automatically exempt from health service charges, but who are on a low income.

 The scheme is administered by the NHS Business Services Authority.